Corvina-R-D/corvina-device-sdk-node/app/README.md

 | **function :** `"type": "function", "f" : "function javascript code"` | custom javascript function.
 The additional operator `$('tagname')` can be used to access the simulated value of other tags  |
 |  |  |

-Additional noise can be cascaded to the any simulation type.
+Additional noise can be cascaded to any simulation type.
 The noise can be absolute or percentual:

 | | |
 | - | - |